 Mightier has been around for a long time.
-Developed and tested at Boston Children’s Hospital and Harvard Medical School.
-Mightier was developed to help kids better identify and manage their emotions.
-Emotional self-regulation is a vital skill that many kids struggle with, not just kids with Autism.
-In fact, Mightier was designed for kids in general and it wasn’t until later that it was found to be especially helpful to kids on the Autism spectrum.
+Developed and tested at Boston Children’s Hospital and Harvard Medical School, the idea was to help kids better identify and manage their emotions.
+Emotional self-regulation is a vital skill that many kids struggle with, not just kids with autism, or ADHD.
+Mightier was actually designed for kids in general and it wasn’t until later that it was found to be especially helpful to kids on the autism spectrum.

-The Mightier works with popular video game developers to create an extensive library for kid players with different interests and skill levels.
-The Mightier component is integrated into these amazing games.
+Mightier works with popular video game developers to create an extensive library for players with different interests and skill levels.
+The Mightier component is integrated into these already amazing games.

 How Does it Work?

 It’s recommended that kids play just 45 minutes a week.
 There are no particular requirements in regards to scheduling these sessions.
-Whatever works best your family is fine.
-We tend to go over that 45-minute mark and that’s okay because it’s worked well for us.
+Whatever works best for your family is fine.
+We tend to go over that 45-minute mark and that’s okay because it works well for us.

 The games are actually really cool and lots of fun.
-Your child wears the Mightier band while playing the game, which is sensory-friendly.
+Your child wears the Mightier band (which is sensory-friendly) while playing the game.
 The band essentially controls the difficulty setting of the game.
-When your child is frustrated, and their heart rate goes into the red, their game is impacted and becomes more difficult to play.
-The gameplay returns to normal when the child calms down and reduces their heart rate.
+When your child is frustrated, and their heart rate goes into the red, the game is impacted, becoming more difficult to play.
+The gameplay returns to normal when the child uses the skills they learn to calm down and reduce their heart rate.

 I’ll break this down into its simplest form.
-It’s biofeedback for kids.
+Mightier is biofeedback for kids.

 Biofeedback is the process of gaining greater awareness of many physiological functions primarily using instruments that provide information on the activity of those same systems, with a goal of being able to manipulate them at will.
 Wikipedia

 In other words.
-Mightier helps kids to become more self-aware.
-They learn to recognize the signs that they are getting upset and then do things to calm themselves down.
+Mightier helps kids to become more self-aware of how they feel.
+They learn to recognize the signs that they are getting upset and then do things to calm themselves down before a meltdown or outburst occurs.
 They recognize the immediate impact on their game but eventually apply these same skills to everyday life.